 In this post, we’ll be diving into the differences between pay gaps and pay disparities so you can begin talking about pay equity with clarity.

-Simply put, a pay gap refers to a difference in compensation between two classes of individuals: a reference class, which is a member of the highest-paid group, and an individual from a group compensated less.
-The pay gap is therefore the unexplained difference in compensation between the reference class individual and a member from another group.
+Simply put, a pay gap refers to a difference in compensation between two classes of individuals: a reference class, which is a member of the highest-paid group, and an individual from a less compensated group.
+The pay gap is therefore the unexplained difference in compensation between the reference class individual and the member from another group.

-Oftentimes, the pay gap is used in the context of the gender wage gap.
-Most recently, the pay gap has been understood as something along the lines of, “for every dollar a man earns, a woman earns on average only 82 cents.”
+Oftentimes, the pay gap references the difference in pay between men and women, which is known as the gender wage gap.
+Most recently, the gender pay gap has been understood as something along the lines of, “for every dollar a man earns, a woman earns on average only 82 cents.”

-Pay gaps don’t necessarily mean you have a pay equity problem though.
-That’s because pay gaps don’t factor in legitimate business reasons for why employers pay employees differently.
-For that reason, pay gaps are a rather directional metric when measuring pay equity – that is, they don’t necessarily identify the real problem, rather, they can point you in the right direction.
+Pay gaps don’t necessarily mean there is a pay equity problem though.
+The reason for this is that pay gaps don’t factor in legitimate business reasons for why employers pay employees differently.
+Because of this, pay gaps are a rather directional metric when measuring pay equity – that is, they don’t necessarily identify the real problem, rather, they can point you in the right direction.

-Pay gaps can also indicate the severity of a pay equity situation, but they must be critically analyzed to identify real inequity and that’s where pay disparities come into play.
+Pay gaps can also indicate the severity of a pay inequity situation, but they must be critically analyzed to identify real inequity and that’s where pay disparities come into play.